 Scouts Scotland fund for groups in areas of deprivation

-We recognise that the suspension of face to face Scouting because of Coronavirus will have caused financial difficulty to a number of Scout Groups and that this will be especially challenging for Scout Groups operating in areas of deprivation.
+We recognise that the restrictions on Scouting as a consequence of Covid-19 will have caused financial difficulty to a number of Scout Groups and that this may be especially challenging for Groups operating in areas of deprivation.

 We have created a fund to support Scout Groups who find themselves in this situation.
 The fund can offer a small grant of up to £1,000 for eligible Scout Groups.

-This fund can be used for rent, utility bills, building maintenance e.g. boiler repair, buildings/contents insurance, equipment required to support the restart of face to face Scouting (including signage or materials supporting remote Scouting) or expenses of a similar nature.
+The fund can be used for rent, utility bills, building maintenance e.g. boiler repair, buildings/contents insurance, equipment required to support Scouting under restrictions e.g. lighting, high visibility vests, open-sided shelters, hand gel dispensers, or expenses of a similar nature.

-To be eligible the Scout Group must be in the 20% most deprived communities in Scotland.
+To be eligible, the Scout Group must be supporting young people in your local authority’s most deprived communities.
 You can check your Scout Group meeting place postcode on the Scottish Index of Multiple Deprivation – www.simd.scot

 National Lottery Awards for All Scotland